 Katie grew up in St. Joseph, MN, just outside of St. Cloud, and attended Minnesota State University, Mankato.
 She graduated in December 2017 with a Bachelor of Science in Biology.
 During her time in Mankato, Katie was involved in the National Residence Hall Honorary and the Midwest Affiliate of College and University Residence Halls, as well as assisted with research in the Molecular Biology lab, working with a gene that is up-regulated in certain cancers.
 In addition, Katie volunteered with the Committee Against Domestic Abuse (CADA) in Mankato, and with Anna Marie’s Alliance in St. Cloud after graduation, supporting survivors of domestic abuse and their families.
 Katie has been interested in genetic counseling since high school, after her mom took a job with the CentraCare Genetics clinic, and was excited to discover a field that blended her interest in genetics, education, and patient interaction in the health field.
 She was able to shadow genetic counselors in general/pediatric genetics, cancer, and perinatology.
 After graduating, Katie volunteered in the genetics clinic and helped create the first Genetic Counseling Assistant position at CentraCare.
 She was the clinic GCA for almost a year prior to entering the program, primarily helping with the familial cancer clinic and multidisciplinary breast clinic.
 Katie is excited to continue on her path to becoming a genetic counselor, explore Sioux Falls for the next two years, and find the best pizza, Mexican food, and coffee in the city.
 In her free time, she also enjoys reading, watching hockey, playing sand volleyball, and spending time outdoors.

 Claire grew up in a small town in the Foothills of Alberta near the Canadian Rocky Mountains.
 She graduated from the University of Calgary in 2017 with a Bachelor of Science in Biological Sciences.
 During her first undergraduate year, she discovered her interest in genetics.
-Claire undertook a research project at the Molecular Genetics Laboratory in the Alberta Children's Hospital, where she studied the clinical utility of next -eneration sequencing for prenatal congenital heart disease.
+Claire undertook a research project at the Molecular Genetics Laboratory in the Alberta Children's Hospital, where she studied the clinical utility of next-generation sequencing for prenatal congenital heart disease.
 She was fortunate enough to co-author an article in the Journal of Obstetrics and Gynecology Canada following her research.
 Claire continued at the Molecular Genetics Lab to study disease-causing variants through a summer research grant while also having the opportunity to attend genetic rounds and seminars.
 Following graduation, Claire realized genetic counseling was her ideal career, combining genetics and the ability to help and educate others.
 Claire volunteered at the Calgary Distress Centre as a Distress Line Volunteer, where she provided support for those in need.
 She also spent time volunteering at a therapeutic riding center, where children with disabilities are given the opportunity to ride horses.
-In her spare time, Claire likes to horseback ride, go snowboarding, read a good book, or cuddle up with her cat, Neville.
+In her spare time, Claire likes to horseback ride, go snowboarding, read a good book, or play with her dog, Benson.
 She is excited to start her journey at Augustana University to pursue the career of her dreams in both Sioux Falls and San Diego.